rolling-scopes-school/tasks/epam/async-race.md

 ## Task "Async Race"
 #### Try to imagine the scenario.
-Your customer has an idea to spend his money.
-He has hired some engineers who installed radio-controlled equipment :radio: in real cars :car:, to be precise, all of his collection of cars.
-He is eager to create a kind of drag-racing competition in order to discover which car is the fastest.
+Your customer has an idea to spend their money.
+They have hired some engineers who installed radio-controlled equipment :radio: in real cars :car:.
+To be precise, in their entire collection of cars.
+They are eager to create a kind of drag-racing competition to discover which car is the fastest.
 Each radio controller has an HTTP-compatible interface.
 It lets you start or stop the engine of the car and, of course, enable "driving" mode.
 Your task is to create a [SPA](https://en.wikipedia.org/wiki/Single-page_application) to manage the collection of cars, operate their engines, and show race statistics.